-- An explanation of how the Development is eligible for the funding source - The plan to fill the gap if this funding is not awarded.
+- ← Any other special use restriction elections made by the Applicant - b) For any funding not yet awarded, a narrative from the Applicant that includes: - An explanation of how the Development is eligible for the funding source - The plan to fill the gap if this funding is not awarded.
 Note: This is not required for IHCDA gap sources, including Development Fund, Housing Trust Fund, or HOME. - The anticipated application date, Member Bank, and regional Federal Home Loan Bank (FHLB) if the Applicant is applying for FHLB's Affordable Housing Program (AHP). - c) A copy of the award letter for additional funding of any kind that has already been awarded.
-The award letter must include the source of funds, amount of the award, and expiration date for the award. - d) If equity is listed as a source during construction, a letter from the anticipated equity provider indicating the equity pay-in schedule and demonstrating the amount of equity available during construction. - e) If the Development will utilize income from operations as a source to fund construction, a flow of funds spreadsheet to confirm calculation and timing. - f) If the Development has an existing contract for project-based rental assistance, a copy of the rental assistance contract. - g) If the Development will obtain a new contract for project-based rental assistance from an entity other than IHCDA, a conditional commitment letter from the funding agency that identifies the funding source, the term of the rental assistance, and the payment standard used to set rents. - h) Sources and uses must match. - 5) Zoning: Documentation that shows the real estate upon which the Development will be located is properly zoned for the proposed use
+The award letter must include the source of funds, amount of the award, and expiration date for the award. - d) If equity is listed as a source during construction, a letter from the anticipated equity provider indicating the equity pay-in schedule and demonstrating the amount of equity available during construction. - e) If the Development will utilize income from operations as a source to fund construction, a flow of funds spreadsheet to confirm calculation and timing.

+- e)f) If the Development has an existing contract for project-based rental assistance, a copy of the rental assistance contract. - g) If the Development will obtain a new contract for project-based rental assistance from an entity other than IHCDA, a conditional commitment letter from the funding agency that identifies the funding source, the term of the rental assistance, and the payment standard used to set rents.

+f)h) Sources and uses must match.

+5) Zoning: Documentation that shows the real estate upon which the Development will be located is properly zoned for the proposed use